-In Angular 2, we use observable to push new data to our components.
+In Angular 2, we use observables to push new data to our components.
 In Angular 1, we occasionally need to notify a component that a collection has changed so that we can perform an operation at the component level.

-Even though we do not have the convenience of an observable to admit state changes to us, we can still sped up our own event bus to let us know when we need to hit reset.
+We need to be notified when a new category is selected at the bookmark level so that we can reset the current bookmark.
+Even though we do not have the convenience of an observable to emit state changes to us, we can still spin up an event bus to let us know when we need to hit reset.